 Comedian Jon Stewart and his wife are giving a recently discarded mare her forever home at their New Jersey animal sanctuary.

-Lily was reportedly shot more than 100 times with paint balls.
-Omega Horse Rescue & Rehabilitation Center’s Kelly Smith found the emaciated mare seemingly abandoned at the New Holland Sales Stable after an auction in March.
+Lily was reportedly shot more than 100 times with paintballs although we now know that isn’t true.
+Someone seemingly abandoned the emaciated mare at the New Holland Sales Stable after an auction in March it appeared but we’ve learned the truth behind Lily’s history.

-An animal abuse investigation ensued due to the mare’s emaciated condition, body soreness and overall poor health.
-Lily was barely able to see, according to Smith, because she was blind in one eye and the other was swollen shut.
-The Lancaster County SPCA investigated the abuse case and said the mare was shot with paint balls.
+An animal abuse investigation ensued due to the mare’s emaciated condition, body soreness, and overall poor health.
+Lily was barely able to see because she was blind in one eye and the other was swollen shut.
+The Lancaster County SPCA investigated the abuse case and said the mare was shot with paintballs.

 Lily underwent eye surgery at New Bolton Center to remove her right eye.
 She has been recovering.

 Lily’s adoption became final Friday with her grand entrance at Bufflehead Farm with Tracey Stewart.
 Lily will live out her remaining days at the farm.
-The Stewarts also adopted Lily’s pasture buddy Anita, who Smith rescued in 2015.
+The Stewarts also adopted Lily’s pasture buddy Anita who we told you about previously.

 We now know how the aged mare ended up in the hands of horse trader and convicted animal abuser Philip Price of Rhode Island.
 Lily’s former owner Doreen Weston, of New Jersey, gave the mare to Price.